thunderer/Amalur/README.md

 - [Project Copernicus](https://kotaku.com/the-trailer-you-werent-supposed-to-see-for-a-game-youll-5924410) trailer,
 - [The Forge of Marcus de Roth](https://itnkd4iam.wordpress.com/2012/04/14/kingdoms-of-amalur-reckoning-interactive-blacksmith-forge/) blog post,
 - [Interactive Map of Faelands](https://itnkd4iam.wordpress.com/2012/05/17/kingdoms-of-amalur-interactive-map-of-the-faelands/) blog post.

+## Notes

+- Fateweaver cost formula is `(L * 256) * max(N, 1)` where `L` is current player level and `N` is the number of resets so far (at least 1).
+The cost is capped at 102400 after 10th or more resets.
+- The different types of savegames are distinguished by the first number.
+0 is profile info, 1 is autosave, 5 are manual saves.
+Check the mod time to see which one you saved last.
+- Saves 1 is autosave, 2 is tutorial save.
+3 is a slot for 'game beat'.
+4 is quicksave, 5 are manual saves.
+0 is all options that are not in personal.ini

 ## Game